 A third strand of Goggin's scholarship explores intersections among race, gender, and sexuality in everyday texts, and appears in journal articles and edited collections.
 It also informs the collection "Racialized Politics of Desire in Personal Ads" (Rowman and Littlefield, 2008) that she co-edited with Neal A. Lester.
 The essays in this volume examine how complex intersections among the social categories of race, gender and sexuality within personal ads reveal a dynamic tapestry of power relations and hierarchies.
 By focusing on how, in each instance, African Americans both construct and are constructed discursively in the brief narrative space of personals, this collection offers a substantively new genre-based exploration of the politics of desire.

 Within the fourth strand of research on writing studies, including research methods and composition pedagogy, Goggin has published numerous articles and book chapters on the history of composition, on teaching writing, and on preparing writing teachers.
 This work also figures into the two textbooks: "Norton Field Guide to Writing with Readings" (W.W.
 Norton, 2006) co-authored with Richard Bullock, and "Norton Field Guide to Writing with Readings and Handbook" (W.W.
 Norton, 2008) co-authored with Richard Bullock and Francine Weinberg.
-Both of these books are now in a 4th revised edition (2008; 2010; 2013; 2015).
-With Richard Bullock, Goggin also authored four revised editions of a pedagogical book "A Guide to Teaching with the Norton Field Guide to Writing with Readings" (2007; 2010; 2013; 2016).
-She is currently working on a fifth revision of these works.
+Both of these books are now in a 6th revised edition (2008; 2010; 2013; 2015; 2018; 2021).
+With Richard Bullock, Goggin also authored six revised editions of a pedagogical book "A Guide to Teaching with the Norton Field Guide to Writing with Readings" (2007; 2010; 2013; 2016; 2018; 2021).
+She is currently working on a sixth revision of these works.
 Her latest book is "Serendipity in Rhetoric, Writing, and Literacy Studies" (2018).

 Taken together, Goggin's past and ongoing research permits her to draw together a number of her scholarly interests, namely, in the history of rhetoric, rhetorical theories, the relationship between discursive practices and disciplinarity, the role of discourse in constructing sites of knowledge production and distribution, and the discursive construction/performance of race, class, and gender.
 These various scholarly threads also inform, and are informed by, her teaching of rhetorical traditions, classical rhetoric, theories of invention, history of English studies, cross-disciplinary discourse studies, material culture, and research methods.